rpoelstra/ESPHomeClapper/README.md

 The top graph shows the input waveform and the graphs below that show various stages of the algorithm.
 We will explain these as we discuss the configuration parameters.

-#### dc_offset_factor
+#### DC offset factor

 Notice that the input signal various from about 1000 to 1500.
 This indicates that there is a significant DC offset present in the sginal.
-The first configuration parameter controls how fast this DC offset is removed.
-Notice that the second graph shows a decaying waveform from 0 s to about 1.5 s.
-The slope of this is control by the `dc_offset_factor`, where a larger number results in lighter slope.
+Although this is not a configuration variable from clapper but rather from the i2s_microphone component, it's very important for the rest of the algorithm that this DC offset is removed.
+So, if your microphone also shows this DC offset, please enable the `correct_dc_offset: true` configuration for the `i2s_microphone`.

 This second graph also shows the resulting waveform when the absolute value is taken.
 This is important for the next step, where the envelope is calculated.